 It started when she was waiting at a crosswalk for the light to change.
 As often happened when she was covering a story, a woman belonging to a stepped away from it and called out to her.
 “My God, you’re Chris Dixon, the journalist on World News.”

 Never knowing if this sort of declarative statement was going to be followed by, ‘I love your reporting,’ or ‘You’re a disgrace to your profession and gender,’ Chris always did her best to ignore people who felt compelled to accost her when she was in public.
 When that wasn’t possible she’d studied the person’s expression in an effort to gauge their intentions.
 If it appeared as if they posed no threat, she’d flash them the best smile circumstances permitted before making her way around them as gracefully as possible and quickening her pace.
-Only when she had no choice, when the situation did not allow her to escape and evade did she engage the adoring fan or annoying detractor in a quick, well rehearsed exchange, fleeing the scene as quickly as practicable with all the alacrity of a five year old who’d just broken her mother’s favorite vase.
+Only when she had no choice, when the situation did not allow her to escape and evade did she engage the adoring fan or annoying detractor in a quick, well-rehearsed exchange, fleeing the scene as quickly as practicable with all the alacrity of a five year old who’d just broken her mother’s favorite vase.

 On hearing the cry of one of their number, others who were with the woman swerved around like a herd of gazelles and surrounded Chris.
 Quickly concluding she was in no immediate danger and having no interviews lined up yet, she decided to indulge what she assumed was a covey of adoring fans, engaging in the sort of impromptu PR her mother-in-law encouraged.